Noncredit ESL Program

 Select the class(es) you would like to attend

-If the semester has not started, you may register online immediately using the MC Portal at https://mywvm-aaa.wvm.edu/logon/LogonPoint/tmindex.html
+If the semester has not started, you may register online immediately using on the My Mission Portal.

 If the semester has already started, please wait until the first week of the next month.
 Then you may go to the class you want to attend and ask to add.
 For online classes, you can email the instructor.
 If there is space for more students in the class, the instructor will give you an add code (4-digit number) to use in the Portal.
 We don’t recommend that students try to add after week seven.